 Cremation is now more common in the U.S. than burial, and its popularity is expected to continue to rise, the Deseret News has reported.
 But what is The Church of Jesus Christ of Latter-day Saints’ position on cremation?

 If you’re looking for the most cut-and-dried answer, consulting the Church handbook is likely the best place to start.
-It states:
+Section 38.7.2 states:

 “The family of the deceased person decides whether his or her body should be buried or cremated.
 They respect the desires of the individual.
 In some countries, the law requires cremation.
 In other cases, burial is not practical or affordable for the family.
 In all cases, the body should be treated with respect and reverence.
 Members should be reassured that the power of the Resurrection always applies (see Alma 11:42–45).”

 While there have been several articles in Church magazines over the years regarding cremation, the Church has been fairly quiet on the issue since 1991 when an associate professor of Church history and doctrine at Brigham Young University, Roger R. Keller, wrote an article about Latter-day Saints and the practice of cremation.

 After explaining the history and belief associated with cremation, Keller seeks to answer the question, “Where do Latter-day Saints fit into this picture?”